Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 Currently, this airport comprises 15 runways, seven completely functional, and the other eight under construction for future functionality.

 Downtown San Francisco in California is just 13 miles away from this airport.
-Speaking of the surface area, the San Francisco Airport Intercontinental Airport enfolds the surface area of 21.07 square kilometers and attracts around a huge lot of travelers and flyers.
+Speaking of the surface area, the San Francisco Airport Intercontinental Airport enfolds the surface area of 21.07 square kilometers and attracts a huge lot of travelers and flyers.

 John F Kennedy is New York’s biggest airport and stands ninth in the list of biggest airports in the US.